Blog

 If your nonprofit is unable to regain its tax-exempt status, there are other solutions available

-Some nonprofits choose to restructure their organization into a for-profit entity, or merge with another tax-exempt organization.
+Some nonprofits restructure into for-profit entities or merge with other tax-exempt organizations.
 While this option may not be feasible or desirable for all nonprofits, it may allow your organization to continue operating smoothly.

-Another option is to close your existing nonprofit and launch a traditional company in which a percentage of the proceeds support the cause you care about.
-Sometimes the most effective help can be time or money put toward the cause, rather than an organized 501(c)(3).
+Another option is to close your existing nonprofit and launch a traditional company where a percentage of the proceeds support the cause you care about.
+Sometimes, the most effective help can be time or money toward the cause rather than an organized 501(c)(3).

 Want more?
 Escalon has helped thousands of startups and nonprofits maximize their potential with our back-office solutions for accounting, HR, payroll, insurance, and recruiting and taxes — and we can help yours too.
 Talk to an expert today.